 When there are problems within a family, the family may turn to assistance from people from their social network or from professional associations.
 Sometimes a child’s circumstances are so worrying that this assistance is not (no longer) enough.
-Then Caribbean Netherlands Youth Care and Family Supervision can be called in.
+Then Caribbean Netherlands Youth Care CN Supervision can be called in.

 If this authority considers submitting a request for an examination to the Guardianship Council during the counselling process, the Guardianship Council can examine with the counsellors involved whether the assistance provided is sufficient to dispel the threat to the child’s development.